patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 [^28]: He's responding here to the idea that vague state constitutional clauses are categorically unenforceable.

 [^29]: _Baker v.
 Carr_ was a SCOTUS case from 1962.
 By 1961, Tennessee had failed to redistrict for 60 years, resulting in districts with vastly different populations, diluting some citizens' votes.
 SCOTUS ruled that vote dilution from such malapportionment violates the 14th amendment Equal Protection Clause. _Baker v.
 Carr_ ruled that a state statute, Tennessee's 1901 map being used in 1961, violates federal law.
-It didn't "second-guess state court interpretations of their own constitution" as Justice Thomas seems to suggest.
+It didn't appear to "second-guess state court interpretations of their own constitution" as Justice Thomas seems to suggest.
 So to me it's not entirely clear what parallel he's trying to draw.

 [^30]: This federal statute determines what happens when reapportionment occurs but a state fails to draw new districts, especially if they gain or lose seats and their old maps have the wrong number of districts.